 4. Cultivate Special Relationships

 Too often we get caught up in everyday life and we lose touch with those around us.
 We often take our relationships with other people for granted and pay little attention to nurturing them.
 But, when you choose a minimalist lifestyle, you’re choosing to give yourself the space and freedom to cultivate those relationships that matter to you.

 Instead of having a rushed coffee break with a friend you haven’t seen in months, you now make a conscious decision to spend quality time with those that you hold close and dear.
 Cultivating special relationships is key to a content and fulfilling simple life.

 5. Involve the Kids

-If you have kids, then involve them in your journey to minimalism.
+If you have kids, involve them in your journey to minimalism.
 By teaching them to live a simpler life, you’re also equipping them with valuable life skills that they’ll take with them into adulthood.
 Ask your children to pick out a select few of their favorite toys and let them give the rest away to charity.
 This works well for older children.
-For smaller children, you can let them choose one or two toys to play with for the day and pack the rest away neatly into their toy box.
+For smaller children, you can let them choose one or two toys to play with for the day and pack the rest away neatly into their toy boxes.

-Involve the kids in recycling, choosing healthier snacks over junk food, and opening a savings accounts to put away their pocket money.
+Involve the kids in recycling, choosing healthier snacks over junk food, and opening savings accounts to put away their pocket money.